-- You will also need butcher twine (about 1 feet, ask your butcher)
+- You will also need butcher twine (about 1ft., ask your butcher)

 - Remove innards of turkey and place breast side down in a large stockpot or bucket.
 (Do not use a huge pot as it will have to go in refrigerator.)
 Pour brining liquid over turkey to completely submerge bird.
 Place in refrigerator overnight or up to 14-16 hours.

-- Next day prepare herb butter, remove leaves from tarragon and retain stems and less desired leaves to be stuffed inside turkey later.
+- Next day prepare herb butter: remove leaves from tarragon and retain stems and less desirable leaves to be stuffed inside the turkey later.
 Combine all herbs and seasoning with butter and set aside.

 - Turn oven on at 450°F and remove turkey from brine.
 Place in a roasting pan or on roasting rack.
 Discard brine and pat bird dry with paper towels.

 - Squeeze your hand underneath skin of turkey and place a liberal amount of herb butter underneath skin.
-(At first it will be a bit uncomfortable but it is not hard to do.)
 Repeat until all herb butter is used.